-Twelve Oaks Recovery Center helps individuals struggling with benzo abuse build a strong foundation for long-term recovery.
-Serving Northwest Florida, Twelve Oaks is the leading provider of benzo addiction treatment for adults.
+Twelve Oaks Recovery Center helps individuals struggling with benzo addiction build a strong foundation for long-term recovery.
+Located in Navarre, Florida, Twelve Oaks is the leading provider of benzo addiction treatment for adults.

-Learn More About Benzos Addiction Treatment at Twelve Oaks Recovery Center in Northwest Florida
+Learn More About Benzos Addiction Treatment at Twelve Oaks Recovery Center near Pensacola, Florida

 Every year in the United States, more than 125 million prescriptions are written for benzodiazepines.
 Also referred to as benzos, benzodiazepines help reduce symptoms of anxiety, insomnia, and seizures.
 They are found in a variety of medications, including Ativan, Klonopin, Restoril, and Xanax.